 Our shopping experience at Base was lovely, the staff were attentive and willing to assist.
 There were changing room facilities for you to try the clothes on the children before purchasing, and this was an aspect I really liked.
 I don’t think that I have ever come across this in a child’s clothing store before.
 Now I wouldn’t be able to justify kitting Leo’s entire wardrobe out here because my clothing budget wouldn’t allow it, but I could see myself picking out a few items for a special occasion, items that Leo would get a lot of wear out of.

 The Base spring collection looks great, and if I had the pennies I could quite happily purchase many more of the items I came across.
 Those Tommy Hilfiger Jeans of Leo’s will be the prized item in his wardrobe for some time to come!

-Disclaimer: I was sent the Y-Volution Fliker Carver for the purpose of this review.
+Disclaimer: I was provided with a £50.00 shopping voucher for Base in return for this honest account of our visit.
 All views and opinions expressed are completely honest and my own.